paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-153-regional-commissions.md

   (B) *State alternates.—* — The State member of a participating State may have a single alternate, who shall be appointed by the Governor of the State from among the members of the Governor’s cabinet or personal staff.

+  (C) *Voting.—*

-  (C) *Voting.—* — An alternate member shall vote in the case of the absence, death, disability, removal, or resignation of the Federal or State member for which the alternate member is an alternate.
+    (i) *In general.—* — An alternate member shall vote in the case of the absence, death, disability, removal, or resignation of the Federal or State member for which the alternate member is an alternate.

+    (ii) *State alternates.—* — If the alternate State member is unable to vote in accordance with clause (i), the alternate State member may delegate voting authority to a designee, subject to the condition that the executive director shall be notified, in writing, of the designation not less than 1 week before the applicable vote is to take place.

 (3) **Cochairpersons.—** — A Commission shall be headed by—